 Trello servers

 Trello’s simpler model (boards, lists, cards) makes it a natural fit for MCP.
-Multiple community servers are available.
+However, maintainer activity has stalled across the board.

 The winner: delorenj/mcp-server-trello

-delorenj/mcp-server-trello provides tools for interacting with Trello boards, lists, and cards.
-Straightforward implementation that covers the core Trello workflow.
+delorenj/mcp-server-trello provides tools for Trello boards, lists, and cards.

-Best for: Trello users who want basic board/list/card management from their AI assistant.
+Best for: Trello users who need basic board/list/card management.
+Don’t expect new features.

 Also notable